Working at ‘ADS’ CHARITY

 Duties and key responsibilities:

-1. Work closely with the Senior Dementia Advisor to ensure the effective and coordinated program of sessions, including services, awareness, advice and home visits
+1. To work closely with the Senior Advisor to ensure the effective and coordinated program of sessions, including services, awareness, advice and home visits;

-4. Recommend, create and deliver new opportunities, locations and activities.
+2. To recommend, create and deliver new opportunities, locations and activities;

-5. Assess and organise volunteers to ensure that the service is safely and adequately supported.
+3. To assess and organise volunteers to ensure that the service is safely and adequately supported;

-6. Complete detailed records and logs of all service attendees and weekly activities, including full details on SalesForce
+5. To complete detailed records and logs of all service attendees and weekly activities;

 This job description is not exhaustive and serves only to highlight the main requirements of the post holder.
 The line manager may stipulate other reasonable requirements.
 The job description will be reviewed regularly and may be subject to change.